ttrampp/wdd330/final/README.md

     Displays current weather data using the OpenWeatherMap API.

 --**Learn a New Word**
-    Fetches a new word when page is refreshed.
+    Fetches a new word, definition, and part-of-speech when page is refreshed.
-    Additionally, if available from the API, it will also fetch a definition, part-of-speech, and pronunciation.
+    Additionally, if available from the API, it will also fetch the pronunciation.
     This is using the Random Word API.

 --**Scripture Recipe**